-4. Radios, we have Radios
+5. Radios, we have Radios

-For as many years as NTP has ticked on this planet, the definitive source for public NTP servers has been a set of tables, one for primary servers and the other for secondary servers, maintained at www.ntp.org.
+For as many years as NTP has ticked on this planet, the definitive source for public NTP servers in the Internet has been a set of public lists, one for primary servers and the other for secondary servers, maintained at www.ntp.org.
 Each server in those tables is operated as a public service and maintained by a volunteer staff.
-Primary (stratum 1) servers have up to several hundred clients and a few operated by NIST and USNO may have several times that number.
-A stratum-1 server requires a primary reference source, usually a radio or satellite receiver or modem.
-Following is a history lesson on the development and deployment of NTP stratum-1 servers.
+Primary (stratum 1) servers have up to several hundred clients and a few operated by NIST and USNO have many thousands.
+A primary server requires a primary reference source, usually a radio or satellite receiver or modem.
+Following is a history lesson on the development and deployment of NTP primary servers in the Internet.

-The first use of radios as a primary reference source was in 1981 when a Spectracom WWVB receiver was connected to a Fuzzball at COMSAT Laboratories in Clarksburg, MD [34].
-This machine provided time synchronization for Fuzzball LANs in Washington, London, Oslo and later Munich.
+The first use of radios as a primary reference source was in 1981 when a Spectracom WWVB receiver was connected to a Fuzzball at COMSAT Laboratories in Clarksburg, MD [52].
+This machine provided time synchronization for Fuzzball LANs in the US, UK, Norway, Germany and Italy.
 These LANs were used in the DARPA Atlantic Satellite program for satellite measurements and protocol development.
-Later, the LANs were used to watch the national power grids of the US, UK and Norway swish and sway over the heating and cooling seasons [30].
+Later, the LANs were used to watch the national power grids of the US, UK and Norway swish and sway over the heating and cooling seasons [48].

 DARPA purchased four of the Spectracom WWVB receivers, which were hooked up to Fuzzballs at MIT Lincoln Laboratories, COMSAT Laboratories, USC Information Sciences Institute, and SRI International.
-The radios were redeployed in 1986 in the NSF Phase I backbone network, which used Fuzzball routers [26].
-It is a tribute to the manufacturer that all four radios are serviceable today; two are in regular operation at U Delaware, a third serves as backup spare and the fourth is in the Boston Computer Museum.
+The radios were redeployed in 1986 in the NSF Phase I backbone network, which used Fuzzball routers [46].
+It is a tribute to the manufacturer that all four radios are serviceable today; two are in regular operation at University of Delaware, a third serves as backup spare and the fourth is in the Boston Computer Museum.

-These four radios, together with a Heath WWV receiver at COMSAT Laboratories and a pair of TrueTime GOES satellite receivers at Ford Motor Headquarters and later at Digital Western Research Laboratories, provided primary time synchronization services throughout the ARPANET, MILNET and dozens of college campuses, research institutions and military installations.
+These four radios, together with a Heath WWV receiver at COMSAT Laboratories and a pair of TrueTime GOES satellite receivers at Ford Motor Headquarters and Digital Western Research Laboratories, provided primary time synchronization services throughout the ARPA-NET, MILNET and dozens of college campuses, research institutions and military installations.
 By 1988 two Precision Standard Time WWV receivers joined the flock, but these along with the Heath WWV receiver are no longer available.
-From the early 1990s these nine pioneer radio-equipped Internet time servers were joined by an increasing number of volunteer radioequipped servers now numbered over 100 in the public Internet.
+From the early 1990s these nine primary servers were joined by an increasing number of volunteer radio-equipped servers now numbered over 120 in the public Internet.

-As the cost of GPS receivers plummeted from the stratosphere (the first one this author bought cost \$17,000), these receivers started popping up all over the place.
+As the cost of GPS receivers plummeted from the stratosphere (the first one this author bought cost \$17,000), GPS receivers started popping up all over the place.
 In the US and Canada the longwave radio alternative to GPS is WWVB transmitting from Colorado, while in Europe it is DCF77 from Germany.
-However, shortwave radio WWV from Colorado, WWVH from Hawaii and CHU from Ottawa have been useful sources.
-While GOES satellite receivers are available, GPS receivers are much less expensive than GOES and provide better accuracy.
-Over the years some 37 clock driver modules supporting these and virtually every radio, satellite and modem national standard time service in the world have been written for NTP.
+However, shortwave radio WWV from Colorado, WWVH from Hawaii and CHU from Ontario have been useful sources.
+While GOES satellite receivers are available, GPS receivers are much less expensive and provide better accuracy.
+Over the years some 44 clock driver modules supporting these and virtually every radio, satellite and modem national standard time service in the world have been implemented for NTP.

 Recent additions to the driver library include drivers for the WWV, WWVH and CHU transmissions that work directly from an ordinary shortwave receiver and audio sound card or motherboard codec.
-Some of the more exotic drivers built in our laboratory include a computerized LORAN-C receiver with exceptional stability [19] and a DSP-based WWV demodulator/decodor using theoretically optimal algorithms [6].
+Some of the more exotic drivers built in our laboratory include a computerized LORAN-C receiver with exceptional stability [38] and a DSP-based WWV demodulator/decodor using theoretically optimal algorithms [25].

-5. Hunting the Nanoseconds
+6. Hunting the Nanoseconds